(For a live blog on European stocks, type LIVE/ in an Eikon news window)

 The FTSE 100 was down 0.3 percent and the FTSE 250 was down 0.1 percent by 0837 GMT.
 Both indexes were lagging their European peers.

 Centrica slipped 11 percent to a near 16-year low after it warned that a national price cap on energy bills would hit its 2019 results.

-BAE Systems fell 6.6 percent.
-The company said German moves to block exports to Saudi Arabia could hurt its deals with Riyadh and weigh on its financial performance and relationships.
+BAE Systems fell 6 percent after flagging that German moves to block exports to Saudi Arabia could hit its major deals with Riyadh and weigh on its financial performance and relationships.

-Barclays outperformed the index and rose 3.5 percent as full-year profit rose at its investment bank.
+But Barclays outperformed the index and rose 4.5 percent as full-year profit in its under-pressure investment bank rose.

-However, recruiter Hays skidded 7 percent to the bottom of the mid-cap index.
-The company warned its growth would be curbed by lower contractor extensions in Germany, its biggest market.
+Recruiter Hays skidded 8 percent to the bottom of the mid-cap index after warned its overall growth rate would be hit due to lower level of contractor extensions in its biggest market Germany.

-Gambling software developer Playtech jumped 6.1 percent after announcing a share buyback and guiding for higher core earnings for 2019.
+Gambling software developer Playtech (Frankfurt: A1J0S4 - news) jumped 6 percent after announcing a share buyback and guiding to higher core earnings for 2019.
 (Reporting by Shashwat Awasthi and Muvija M in Bengaluru; Editing by Alison Williams)